-Funding Policy - Plan members are required to contribute 10 percent of their annual covered salary and the School is required to contribute at an actuarially determined rate.
-The current rate is 14 percent of annual covered payroll.
-A portion of the School's contribution is used to fund pension obligations with the remainder being used to fund health care benefits.
-For fiscal year 2010, 12.78 percent of annual covered salary was the portion used to fund pension obligations.
 The contribution requirements of plan members and employers are established and may be amended by the SERS' Retirement Board up to a statutory maximum amount of 10 percent for plan members and 14 percent for employers.
 Chapter 3309 of the Ohio Revised Code provides statutory authority for member and employer contributions.
-The School's required contributions for pension obligations to SERS for the fiscal years ended June 30, 2010, 2009 and 2008 were \$42,596, \$22,628 and \$22,802, respectively; 100 percent has been contributed for fiscal years 2010, 2009 and 2008.
+The School's required contributions for pension obligations and death benefits to SERS for the fiscal years ended June 30, 2012, 2011 and 2010 were \$97,765, \$78,563 and \$42,596, respectively; 100 percent has been contributed for fiscal years 2012, 2011 and 2010.

-B. State Teachers Retirement System
+B. State Teachers Retirement System of Ohio

-Plan Description - Imagine Schools Inc., on behalf of the School, participates in the State Teachers Retirement System of Ohio (STRS Ohio), a cost-sharing, multiple-employer public employee retirement plan.
+Plan Description - Imagine Schools, Inc., on behalf of the School, participates in the State Teachers Retirement System of Ohio (STRS Ohio), a cost-sharing, multiple-employer public employee retirement plan.
 STRS Ohio provides retirement and disability benefits to members and death and survivor benefits to beneficiaries.
-STRS Ohio issues a stand-alone financial report that may be obtained by writing to STRS Ohio, 275 E. Broad St., Columbus, OH 43215-3771, by calling (888) 227-7877, or by visiting the STRS Ohio Web site at www.strsoh.org.
+STRS Ohio issues a stand-alone financial report that may be obtained by writing to STRS Ohio, 275 E. Broad St., Columbus, OH 43215-3771, by calling (888) 227-7877, or by visiting the STRS Ohio website at www.strsoh.org, under "Publications".